-Gladly’s Customer Expectations Report returns this year with brand new insights into consumer behavior in the US, and how they’ve evolved over the past three years.
+Gladly’s Customer Expectations Report returns this year with brand new insights into consumer expectations and behavior in the US, and how they’ve evolved over the past three years.

-From how long customers will wait for service (by channel), to the companies winning the hearts and minds of consumers today, this year’s Report is a great read for companies looking to understand what their customers expect from them, and determining the focus for their customer experience strategies.
+From how long customers will wait for service (by channel), to the companies winning the hearts and minds of consumers today, this year’s Report is a great read for companies looking to understand customer expectations, and determining the focus for their customer experience strategies.

 While there are truly too many customer service statistics and data points to cover in one post, here’s a look at some of the key themes we uncovered this year.

-Retail and Telecom Brands Provide The Best Service
+Retail and Telecom Brands Provide The Best Customer Service